cwsmith/pvloadvsdisplacement/README.md

 # pvloadvsdisplacement
 Python code for a Paraview programmable filter that supports plotting the maximum load vs the maximum displacement over time for a set of user selected elements.
+The values being computed are specific to a solid mechanics analysis run in ghansen/Albany, but the process and code can be extended to support other inputs.

 Tested in Paraview 4.3.1 on GNU/Linux.